C. J. Sansom: Work

-Sansom explained his reasons for making his protagonist a barrister, in an interview with The Guardian."I thought it made sense for Shardlake to be a lawyer for a number of reasons.
+Sansom explained his reasons for making his protagonist an attorney, in an interview with The Guardian.

+I thought it made sense for Shardlake to be a lawyer for a number of reasons.
 First, the law was my profession: I find legal practice endlessly interesting.
 Second, it existed then and now, so it provides a point of contact for readers.
-And third, it's democratic: it offers a way into any number of mysteries, and puts Shardlake in the way of an endless variety of characters."
-Sansom also said that he plans to write further Shardlake novels taking the lawyer into the reign of Elizabeth I.
+And third, it's democratic: it offers a way into any number of mysteries, and puts Shardlake in the way of an endless variety of characters.

+Sansom also said that he planned to write further Shardlake novels taking the lawyer into the reign of Elizabeth I.

-He has also written Winter in Madrid, a thriller set in Spain in 1940 in the aftermath of the Spanish Civil War and Dominion, an alternate history novel set in a Britain following a fictional Axis victory in World War II.
+Sansom also wrote Winter in Madrid, a thriller set in Spain in 1940 in the aftermath of the Spanish Civil War and Dominion, an alternative history novel set in a Britain following a fictional Axis victory in World War II.
 About the latter novel, a Guardian review called the premise "an invented mid-20th century Britain that has the intricate detail and delineation of JRR Tolkien's Middle Earth, though thankfully described in better prose".

 Awards

 Dark Fire won the 2005 Ellis Peters Historical Dagger, awarded by the Crime Writers' Association (CWA).
 Sansom himself was "Very Highly Commended" in the 2007 CWA Dagger in the Library award, for the Shardlake series.
-Dominion won the Sidewise Award for Alternate History.
+Dominion won the Sidewise Award for Alternate History in 2013.
 In 2022, Sansom received the Cartier Diamond Dagger from the CWA.

-Politics
+Political views

-Sansom was born in Scotland.
-He strongly opposes Scottish independence and described the prospect as "literally heartbreaking".
-In his 2012 novel Dominion, his depiction of an alternate history in which Germany wins the Second World War, the Scottish National Party collaborates with the British Nazi state.
-He stated, "A party which is often referred to by its members, as the SNP is, as the National Movement should send a chill down the spine of anyone who remembers what those words have often meant in Europe".
-He also pointed out that in real life, some of the party's members then had fascist sympathies.
+Sansom was an outspoken opponent of Scottish nationalism.
+In the afterword to his alternative history novel Dominion (in which the Scottish National Party is portrayed as collaborating with Nazi Germany), he denounced "the empty populist bonhomie of Alex Salmond", and said that the Scottish independence campaign was "creating a new culture of hostility and bitterness on both sides of the Border".
+Sansom said of the SNP, "A party which is often referred to by its members, as the SNP is, as the National Movement should send a chill down the spine of anyone who remembers what those words have often meant in Europe."
+Sansom donated £24,000 to the Better Together campaign that opposed independence in the 2014 Scottish independence referendum.

-He went on to describe the party as "deeply dangerous, with no politics in the conventional sense, believing only in the old dream that the unleashing of 'national spirit' and 'national pride' can solve a country's problems".
-He donated £294,000 to the Better Together group which campaigned for a "no" vote in the 2014 Scottish independence referendum.
-He also said that the Yes Scotland campaign had "dubious" financial backing.
+Death

+In 2012, he was diagnosed with multiple myeloma (cancer in bone marrow cells).
+He died from the cancer at a hospice near his home in Brighton on 27 April 2024, at the age of 71.